Philippine noontime variety television shows: Lunch Date (1986–1993)

-Lunch Date became Student Canteen's successor in 1986 and was GMA Network's first station-produced noontime variety show.
+Lunch Date became Student Canteen's successor in 1986 and was GMA's first station-produced noontime variety show.
 Its original hosts were Orly Mercado, Rico J. Puno, Toni Rose Gayda and Hollmann.
-When the show was reformatted after a year, it only retained Gayda and Hollman and brought in some new and old people to host the show, including Randy Santiago, Keno, Lito Pimentel, Tina Revilla, Pilita Corrales, Louie Heredia, Sheryl Cruz, Jon Santos, Dennis Padilla, Fe Delos Reyes, Manilyn Reynes, Willie Revillame and Ai Ai de las Alas.
+When the show was reformatted after a year, it only retained Gayda and Hollman and brought in a mix of new and established artists to host the show, including Randy Santiago, Keno, Lito Pimentel, Tina Revilla, Pilita Corrales, Louie Heredia, Sheryl Cruz, Jon Santos, Dennis Padilla, Fe Delos Reyes, Manilyn Reynes, Willie Revillame and Ai Ai de las Alas.
 The show introduced new segments that challenged EB's reign in the noontime slot.

 In 1987, EB's ratings improved when Aiza Seguerra, a Little Miss Philippines winner, joined the show and became highly approved to viewers.
 In 1989, changes were made to both noontime shows: former RPN-9 executive Wilma Galvante and former EB writer Vincent Dy Buncio joined Lunch Date as the executive producer and director of the show respectively.
 Meanwhile, EB moved to ABS-CBN due to RPN's sequestration under the Cory Aquino administration.
 EB (together with its sister shows produced by TAPE, Inc.) helped ABS-CBN increased its ranking to No. 1 TV network from No. 4.
-It also started the rivalry of GMA Network and ABS-CBN in the noontime slot that existed until May 5, 2020, when the broadcasting franchise of ABS-CBN lapsed.
-In 1993, GMA Network's management decided to reformat their own noontime show and replaced it by SST: Salo-Salo Together.
-According to de Leon, Lunch Date was their toughest opponent ever because it was pitted against EB for more than 6 years, the longest compared to other noontime shows.
+It also started the rivalry of GMA and ABS-CBN in the noontime slot that existed until May 5, 2020, when the broadcasting franchise of ABS-CBN lapsed and the eventual departure of TVJ from TAPE, Inc. on May 31, 2023.
+In 1993, GMA's management decided to reformat their own noontime show and replaced it by SST: Salo-Salo Together.
+According to de Leon, Lunch Date was their toughest opponent ever because it was pitted against EB for more than 7 years, the longest compared to other noontime shows until It's Showtime surpassed it in 2019.